Executive Functioning and Attention Management

 Working Memory

 Working memory is the capacity to hold information in mind while performing complex tasks.
-This skill is important for following multiple-step instructions, including solving complex multifaceted math procedures and problems.
+This skill is important for following multiple step instructions, including solving complex multifaceted math procedures and problems.
 Organizing ideas for writing can also be hampered by poor working memory.
 Working memory is largely responsible for the learning challenges children and teens with executive functioning problems can experience.
 Research has consistently shown that working memory is directly affected by poor sustained attention.

 Organization

+Organization is the ability to create and maintain systems to keep track of information or materials.
+Over the years, I have seen problems with organization keep thousands of smart people from experiencing their full potential.
 In today’s face-paced world, organizational systems are critical to success in school, business, and life.
-To get and stay organized, one must maintain strong attention management skills.
+In order to get and stay organized, one must maintain strong attention management skills.
 Many students start the school year excited to have all their new organizational supplies.
 A week later, the new has worn off, they stop paying attention to their organizational schemes, and before they know it they are carrying around a backpack stuffed with papers in no particular order.
-Many adults do the same: we get busy and forget to stay organized: in the end, we easily lose important information and materials.
+Many adults do the same: we get busy and forget to stay organized: in the end we easily lose important information and materials.

-Need Help in Improving these Executive Functions?
+Need Help Improving these Executive Functions?

 © 2010-2018, Monte W. Davenport, Ph.D.